 Second, this paper is related to the literature that studies behavioral frictions in consumptionsaving decision, such as present bias (e.g., Angeletos et al. 2001, Maxted et al. 2024), lack of self-control (e.g., Gul and Pesendorfer 2001, Attanasio et al. 2024), bounded rationality (Ilut and Valchev 2023), and mental accounting (e.g., Shefrin and Thaler 1988, Graham and McDowall 2024, Mijakovic 2024).
 In particular, Graham and McDowall (2024) and Mijakovic (2024) study mental accounting in the context of consumption responses to transitory income changes and find that it is broadly consistent with the sizes and temporal profiles of consumption responses.
-I add to this literature by documenting a new fact on the relationship between unemployment risk and the MPC that standard rational models are difficult to explain and show that a mental accounting model is consistent with it.
+I add to this literature by documenting a new fact on the relationship between unemployment risk and the MPC and showing that a mental accounting model is consistent with it while the standard model is not.